srobo/sbot_simulator/README.md

 # sbot_simulator
-A simulator built around Webots to use the sbot library virtually.
+A simulator built around Webots to use the sr-robot3 library virtually.

 ![sbot_simulator](assets/arena_overview.jpg)